 Del's songs always come from a mix of personal experience, observation of other people’s situations or ideas that might just come from an overheard comment in a conversation.
 In the case of Think of Yesterday, Del remembers standing waiting for a train to take him into work one morning.
 A lady walked past him and he caught the smell of the perfume she was wearing which, for some reason, reminded him of one of his first girlfriends when he was still at university.
 This was enough to bring the phrase 'think of yesterday' to his mind and, by the time he'd reached Wellington train station, he'd jotted down the lyrics to the song and had a melody in his head - which he then had to remember until he could pop out at lunchtime and find an acoustic guitar in one of the music stores in town!
 And so 'Think of Yesterday' was born and went on to be one of the more popular songs in Glass Onion's repertoire!
 'Close As You Were' is a hard-hitting loud guitar and synth-driven song but, curiously, the lyrics were actually inspired by the birth of his son and how the emotional experience of becoming a father can be so different to that experienced by a mother.
 The juxtaposition of the lyrical content and musical approach takes this song so much further than you would ever expect of such a personal situation.
 It certainly isn't a typical baby lullaby!

 Whatever the source of the initial idea for a song, all of Del's lyrics are always crafted in a way that most people can relate to and his way of creating catchy choruses and bluesy guitar hooks continues to be the main elements in his songwriting.

-We're sure that Del’s succeeded in creating yet more cool radio-friendly songs with a touch of blues, country and folk - what a great mix!
+Once again, Del and the band have succeeded in creating more cool radio-friendly songs with a touch of blues, country and Americana.
+Who wouldn't enjoy that mix??

-And remember, 'Driving Home Alone' is still available on iTunes and Amplifier.
+And remember, 'Driving Home Alone' and 'Shifting Sands' are still available on Apple Music and Spotify.